 Autumn comes in different colours in England.

 Where there has been a greater cultural shift has been in the transition from my highly structured undergraduate program to tackling open-ended problems in grad school.
 In my undergrad, I had assignments due every week or two.
 Now, I don’t have anything “due” until September of next year when I apply for transfer of status.
 My enthusiasm for joining the Oxford basketball team was partly driven by a desire to have a weekly measurable goal against which I could track my progress in something.
+In my undergrad, I couldn’t imagine letting something as silly as throwing a ball at a hoop distract me from the endless exams and projects.
+Now, the well-defined goal of getting a ball into a hoop feels like an almost necessary top-up for my “quantifiable progress” bar.

 Of course, I can certainly set myself deadlines and targets, and weekly meetings with my supervisors are an effective way of keeping me honest about my progress, at least to some extent.
 But it’s not always easy to measure progress on an open problem.
 If you fail to solve it in a given week, was it because you weren’t good enough, or because the problem was too hard to be solved in X weeks/months/years?
 The answer to this isn’t always clear.